 How to take burst photos on iPhone 11 and newer

-On iPhone 11, it’s slightly different.
+On new iPhones, it’s slightly different.
 On the iPhone 11 and 12, Press and immediately drag the shutter button to the left for portrait photos.
 Let go when you’ve captured your subject.
 For landscape photos, press and drag the shutter button upwards.
 The result is a series of photos to choose your best from.
 Inside the photo button, the number of photos taken in that burst will appear.
 With the iOS 14, you can remap the volume up button to take iPhone burst photos when you hold the button down.

 How to view burst photos on an iPhone

 Once you’ve experimented some with burst photos, the fun part is seeing what you’ve captured.
-Here are a few simple steps to viewing burst photos on an iPhone.
+Here are a few simple steps to viewing iPhone burst photos.

 - Start the Photos app.